S&P 500 companies start facing up to the potential Brexit costs

-SAN FRANCISCO/NEW YORK U.S. companies, facing investors in their first profit reporting season since Great Britain voted to leave the European Union, are broadly conceding that the so-called "Brexit" could weigh on earnings.
+SAN FRANCISCO/NEW YORK, July 22 U.S. companies, facing investors in their first earnings reporting season since Great Britain voted to leave the European Union, are broadly conceding that the so-called "Brexit" could weigh on profits.

-Companies from General Motors (GM.N) to Yum Brands (YUM.N) to FedEx (FDX.N) say they do expect a hit, though it is too soon to tell how deep it may be or when it will come.
+Companies from General Motors to Yum Brands to FedEx say they do expect a hit, though it is too soon to tell how deep it may be or when it will come.

 Wall Street investors were originally rattled by the Brexit vote and independent analysts have suggested it could cost U.S. companies billions of dollars in earnings due both to currency factors and also to lost sales in Europe.
-At least 49 of 85 S&P 500 companies with quarterly conference calls since the end of June have talked about Brexit.
+Roughly 38 of 63 S&P 500 companies with quarterly conference calls since the end of June have talked about Brexit.

 On Thursday, GM said it was considering cost cuts in Europe to offset up to $400 million of potential headwinds triggered by Brexit.